miguelcarto/chef-setup/README.md

 ### The box

 The vagrant setup uses a custom made vagrant box that is provisioned with the lates OEL 7.2.
+It's a multimachine Vagrantfile with two virtual machines.

+You can start them with:
+`$ vagrant up client`
+or
+`$ vagrant up server`

+Easy!

 ## The RPMS